Construction of a Hiking Shoe [+Diagram]

 It’s hard to predict tread life but, in general, heavier outsoles with deeper treads outlast lighter soles.
 The terrain is crucial for wear - pavement and rocks wear out soles faster.
 Soft ground wears out soles much slower.

 A functional fastening system is an important factor in good hiking shoe fitting.
-The length, width and the place of the fastening maximize or minimize the performance and comfort.
+The length, width and the place of the fastening can either maximize or minimize the performance and comfort.
 Shoelaces are most often either braided or woven from cotton, nylon or polyester.
 Laces for hiking shoes are usually braided from durable nylon.
 Round laces seem to last a bit longer than flat ones.

 Boots may be laced up using D-rings, hooks, eyelets, webbing, miniature pulleys, and tiny metal tunnels.
 The easiest system to use combines two or three rows of D-rings at the bottom of the laces with several rows of hooks or speed lacing at the top.
 Boots with D-rings alone are harder to tighten precisely.
 Whatever the type of lacing, many hiking boots have a locking hook offset at the ankle that holds the lace in place even when it’s undone.